cryptomator/cryptomator.github.io/content/sweepstakes-terms.en.md

 ### 2. Participation Period

-The sweepstakes begins on March 9, 2026 and ends on March 19, 2026 at 11:59 PM (CET).
+The sweepstakes begins on March 13, 2026 and ends on March 19, 2026 at 11:59 PM (CET).
 Entries received after the end of the participation period will not be considered.

 ### 3. Eligibility

 Eligible participants are natural persons who are at least 18 years of age at the time of entry.
 Participation is open worldwide.
 Please note, however, that the physical shipment of prizes is handled by Redbubble and is currently not available to the following countries and territories: Crimea, Cuba, Iran, North Korea, Russia, Sudan, Syria, and Ukraine (per Redbubble; the current list can be viewed at https://help.redbubble.com/hc/en-us/articles/206705143).
-Winners residing in one of these territories will receive a digital alternative gift (Cryptomator Supporter Certificate) instead of the goodie package.
+Winners residing in one of these territories will receive a digital alternative gift (Cryptomator Supporter Certificate and Cryptomator Android License Key) instead of the goodie package.
 The following persons are excluded from participation:

 - Employees and managing directors of Skymatic GmbH and their relatives
 - Persons who use unauthorized tools or otherwise gain advantages through manipulation